/>

 Marriage

-Elizabeth had met her future husband three times before they became engaged; in 1934, 1937, and 1939.
-Though she was young, she had already expressed her love for Prince Phillip, and in July 1947, their engagement was officially announced.
+Elizabeth had met her future husband three times before she became engaged; in 1934, 1937, and 1939.
+Though she was young, she had already expressed her love for Prince Phillip, and in July 1947, her engagement was officially announced.

 She gave birth to her first child, Charles, a year later, in 1948.
 Two years later saw the birth of their second child and first daughter, Anne.